 Final Deliverables: Prototype Demo

-This final video demo showcases how intuitive design choices—like auto-generated crates and guided checklists—make Crateful’s interface cohesive and effortless for all users.
+This final video demo showcases how intuitive design choices—like auto-generated crates and guided checklists—make Crateful’s interface cohesive and effortless for all.

 Shopper Task Flow